-If you have been charged with Prostitution, you are probably embarrassed and anxious to make the charges go away as quickly as possible.
-Some people even plead guilty to Prostitution charges just to “get it over with.”
-Unfortunately, pleading guilty will result in a permanent criminal record that will be with you for the rest of your life.
+If you have been charged with prostitution, you may be embarrassed and/or anxious to make the charges go away as quickly as possible.
+Some people even plead guilty to prostitution charges just to “get it over with.”
+Unfortunately, pleading guilty will result in a permanent criminal record.

 Our goal is to resolve the charges as quietly as possible, while avoiding the stigma of a criminal conviction.
 You should never discuss the charges with police or with anyone other than your attorney.

 If you’ve been charged with prostitution, call now to set up a consultation.

-To defend Prostitution charges in New York, call 716-633-4300 to discuss your case with Defense Lawyer Norman Mattar.
+To defend Prostitution charges in New York, call 716-633-4300 to discuss your case with Prostitution Defense Lawyer Norman Mattar.